What is Quality Assurance(QA)? Process, Methods, Examples

 What is Quality?

 Assurance is nothing but a positive declaration on a product or service, which gives confidence.
 It is certainty of a product or a service, which it will work well.
-It gives a guarantee that the product will work without any problems as per the expectations or requirements.
+It provides a guarantee that the product will work without any problems as per the expectations or requirements.

 These above steps are repeated to ensure that processes followed in the organization are evaluated and improved on a periodic basis.
-Let's look into the above steps in detail -
+Let's look into the above QA Process steps in detail -

 - Do - Development and testing of Processes and also "do" changes in the processes